xinali/AfdkoFuzz/CrashesAnalysis/CrashesAnalysis_3/README.md

 }
 ```

-you can see, svg file has no `FontName`
+you can see, otf file has no `FontName`

 ```
 BaseFontName = {